simonwheatley/php-mediaburst-sms/README.md

 The SMS library supports optional parameters for the following:

+*   from [string]

-* Custom from address - The string displayed on a phone when they receive a message
+    The from address displayed on a phone when they receive a message

+*   long [boolean, default: true]

-* Long SMS Support (Default: on) - A standard text can contain 160 characters, a long SMS supports up to 459.
+    Enable long SMS.
+A standard text can contain 160 characters, a long SMS supports up to 459.

+*   ssl [boolean, default: true]

-* Use SSL (Default: on) - Use SSL when making an HTTP request to the mediaburst API
+    Use SSL when making an HTTP request to the mediaburst API

 ### Setting Options
 Options can be passed as an array when creating the sms object